Psycho II (film): Music

 Composer John Williams was considered to do the score for the film, but it was decided to go with composer Jerry Goldsmith.
 Goldsmith was a long-time friend of original film composer Bernard Herrmann.
 On some film assignments Goldsmith would discover that the director had used some of Herrmann's music from other films as temporary soundtracks.
 Goldsmith would often joke when he discovered this ("Not Benny again!"); when he conducted a rerecording of "The Murder" for the opening of Psycho II he suggested that Herrmann "must be rolling over in his grave".

 Goldsmith had written a theme for Norman Bates that was rejected but used for the second segment of Twilight Zone: The Movie.

 MCA Records released a 30-minute album on LP and cassette; in 2014 Intrada issued the complete score.

 Release

+In an interview with Josh Korngut at Dread Central, screenwriter Tom Holland confirmed that Universal initially intended to release the film directly to cable, but decided upon a full theatrical release after the production secured the return of actor Anthony Perkins.
 When the film opened on June 3, 1983, it earned $8,310,244 in its opening weekend at No. 2 (behind Return of the Jedi) and went on to gross over $34 million.